Policy last updated

 New primary and secondary schools will not have participated in the preceding August census.
 They can apply for EAL Contingency funding to establish an EAL program following the February school census.

 To apply, primary and secondary schools should run a Contingency Report ST21038 from CASES21 and email this with a request to be considered for EAL Contingency funding to the EAL Unit at eal@education.vic.gov.au.
 The ST21038 report is used to compare current enrolments with enrolments from the preceding August census to determine if an increase beyond the relevant threshold has been reached.
-Schools already receiving Index Funding that apply for Contingency funding have to meet the relevant threshold again.
+Schools already receiving Index Funding that apply for Contingency funding must meet the relevant threshold again.
 Applications from new schools are assessed based on the student numbers in the ST21038 report.

 Calculation